Mather classes of Schubert varieties via small resolutions: Chern-Mather classes for Schubert varieties in the orthogonal Grassmannian

 Combined with the class $\left[\widetilde{\mathbb{S}}({\underline{\beta}})\right]=\widetilde{P}_{\rho(n-1)\backslash\underline{\beta}}(\underline{U}^\vee)\in A_*(OG'(n,V))\;$ (resp. $A_*(OG''(n,V)))\;$ from Lemma \ref{lem:class} and the projection formula \cite[Proposition 2.5(c)]{Fulton}, we conclude

 suppressing the pullback notation for vector bundles. (cf. \cite[proof of Lemma 12.1]{Fulton}). \end{proof}

+We will discuss some properties of $\gamma_{\underline{\alpha},\underline{\beta}}$ later in Remark \ref{rmk}.
 It is well-known that the characteristic cycle of $\mathcal{IC}$-sheaf is irreducible for all cominuscule Schubert varieties in types A, C and D if and only if their Dynkin diagram is simply laced \cite{BF}.
 Since the Dynkin diagram of type D is simply laced, the characteristic cycle associated to such Schubert varieties is irreducible:

 \begin{theorem}[{\cite[Theorem 7.1A]{BF}}] Let $\mathbb{S}(\underline{{\alpha}})\subset OG'(n, V)$ (resp. $OG''(n,V)$) be a Schubert variety and $\mathcal{IC}^\bullet_{\mathbb{S}(\underline{\alpha})}$ be the corresponding intersection cohomology sheaf.
 Then